-A minimum of one shareholder is required which may be an individual or a corporate body.
-The details of company's beneficial owners and shareholders are not part of the public records.
+A minimum of one shareholder is required, which may be an individual or a corporate body.
+The details of the company's beneficial owners and shareholders are not part of the public records.

 There is no specific minimum capital requirement.
-The standard authorized share capital is USD 50,000.
-The minimum issued capital may be one share of no par value or one share of par value.
+The standard authorised share capital is US$50,000.
+The minimum issued capital may be one share of no par value, or one share of par value.
 Registered shares, bearer shares, shares of no par value, preference shares, redeemable shares and shares with or without voting rights are permitted.
-The International Business Companies (Amendment) Act No.26 and 44 of 2002 allows for the registration and custody of bearer share certificates by the Registered Agent, who must also keep a record of each bearer certificate issued or deposited in its custody and the record shall contain pertinent information relating to the company issuing the shares, the ID number of the share certificate and identity of the beneficial owner.
+The International Business Companies (Amendment) Act No.26 and 44 of 2002 allows for the registration and custody of bearer share certificates by the registered agent, who must also keep a record of each bearer certificate issued or deposited in its custody.
+The record shall contain pertinent information relating to the company issuing the shares, the ID number of the share certificate, and the identity of the beneficial owner.

-The minimum number of directors is one, who may be a natural person or a corporate body.
-They may be of any nationality and need not be a resident of St. Vincent & the Grenadines.
+The minimum number of directors is one, which may be a natural person or a corporate body.
+They may be of any nationality and need not be a resident of St Vincent and the Grenadines.
 Details of the company directors are not part of the public record.
-This information is kept only at the offices of the Registered Agent in complete confidentiality.
+This information is kept only at the offices of the registered agent in complete confidentiality.

-A Registered Office must be maintained in St. Vincent & the Grenadines at the office of a licensed Registered Agent.
-A St. Vincent & the Grenadines IBC does not need to appoint a company secretary, although it is customary to do so.
-The secretary may be a natural person or corporate body, of any nationality and need not be a resident of St. Vincent & the Grenadines.
+A BC does not need to appoint a company secretary, although it is customary to do so.
+The secretary may be a natural person or corporate body of any nationality, and need not be a resident of St Vincent and the Grenadines.

-Usually it is 1 working day, but we may need up to 10 working days for legalization of documents and delivery by courier.
+Usually the incorporation time is one working day, but we may need up to 10 working days to allow for legalisation of the documents and delivery by courier.

 - Provision of registered office and registered address